“I want to be defined by what I am, not by what I am not” – Dr Steven Isakoff (Breast Oncologist) on Triple Negative Breast Cancer

 The adjuvant chemotherapy regimen recommended by the NHS includes both a taxane and an anthracycline drug11.
 Taxane chemotherapy drugs include paclitaxel (Taxol®), nab-paclitaxel (Abraxane®) and docetaxel (Taxotere®).

-During the COVID19 pandemic, chemotherapy regimens have slightly changed.
-Some common intravenous chemotherapy drugs (e.g Taxol®) are being replaced by oral chemotherapy pills such as Capecitabine (Xeloda®), and Abraxane® might be prioritised over Taxol® due to its reduced toxicity (less side effects)17 (if you want understand the difference between Taxol and Abraxane, head to this Instagram post).
+Following the COVID19 pandemic, chemotherapy regimens may have slightly changed.
+Some common intravenous chemotherapy drugs (e.g Taxol®) have been replaced by oral chemotherapy pills such as Capecitabine (Xeloda®), and Abraxane® might be prioritised over Taxol® due to its reduced toxicity (less side effects)17 (if you want understand the difference between Taxol and Abraxane, head to this Instagram post).

 PARP (poly (ADP-ribose) polymerase) is a protein that helps both healthy and cancer cells repair DNA damage, allowing cells to survive and continue to function.
 PARP inhibitors work by blocking PARP proteins in cancer cells.
 This prevents them from repairing DNA damage, and often leads to cell death18.

 PARP inhibitors are a therapy for those with BRCA genetic mutations, which are common among TNBC patients.
 This is because PARP inhibitors are able to cause the death of cells carrying these genetic mutations.
-Two of the main PARP inhibitors are Olaparib (Lynparza®) and Talazoparib (Talzenna®).
-Both therapies are currently being assessed by NICE for metastatic HER2-negative breast cancer patients carrying BRCA1/2 mutations after chemotherapy19,20.
-The publication of their decision has not yet been reported.
-Olaparib is only available in the UK under the Cancer Drug Fund for secondary ovarian cancer21.
+Two of the main PARP inhibitors are olaparib (Lynparza®) and talazoparib (Talzenna®).
+Recently olaparib has been approved by NICE (UK) for early-stage HER2-negative breast cancer patients carrying BRCA1/2 mutations after chemotherapy19 while in the US it has been licensed for both early-stage and metastatic BRCA-positive disease.
+Talazoparib is still being assessed by NICE for secondary BRCA1/2-positive breast cancer20.